yogthos/Selmer/doc/intro.md

 ### Basic functionality

-{:title "my value"} and a template looking like:
+Given context {:title "my value"} and a template looking like:

     <h1>{{title}}</h1>